Custom-Roles-for-TTT/TTT-Custom-Roles/CREATE_YOUR_OWN_ROLE.md

 #### Full Win Condition Example

+As mentioned earlier, a good rule of thumb is if you are creating a role that is `ROLE_TEAM_JESTER` or `ROLE_TEAM_INDEPENDENT` then you will probably need a custom win condition.
+In the case of the Summoner none of this is required as it is `ROLE_TEAM_TRAITOR` and we want the summoner to win with the traitors, but it is left here as an example.

 If we piece together all the bits of code from the preivous sections it would come out looking something like this:

 ```lua